7 Best Replacement Window Brands for Homes of 2024

 Alside offers a limited lifetime warranty.
 They also cover manufacturing defects for up to 10 years, and the warranty is transferable from homeowner to homeowner.

-As the names state, a new-construction window should be used when a new wall is being framed in, whereas a replacement window should be used to replace an existing window.
+As the names state, a new construction window should be used when a new wall is being framed, whereas a replacement window should replace an existing window.
 The difference is in the style of the frame around each window.

 A new-construction window frame has a flange, or a nail fin, around the perimeter on the exterior side of the window that will be attached directly to the wall framing.

-The wall framing needs to be exposed for a proper installation.
-To install a new-construction window in an existing home would require removing drywall, exterior siding, and trim in order to get down to the studs.
+The wall framing needs to be exposed for proper installation.
+Installing a new construction window in an existing home would require removing drywall, exterior siding, and trim to get to the studs.

 Replacement windows exist to avoid this scenario.
-Replacement windows are purchased as the exact size of your current window and are installed in the existing opening.
+Replacement windows are purchased at the exact size of your current window and are installed in the existing opening.

-Replacement windows, also known as retrofit windows, are just the body of a window and are installed over the existing window frame.
+Replacement or retrofit windows are just the body of a window installed over the existing window frame.

 Should You Hire a Professional to Install Replacement Windows?

-While installing replacement windows is easier than installing new-construction windows, it is still a job that should be left to the professionals for the following reasons:
+While installing replacement windows is more accessible than installing new-construction windows, it is still a job that should be left to the professionals for the following reasons:

 Quality of Install

 You want the seal around your new windows to be airtight.
-A professional window installer will make sure the existing window frame is plum and that the replacement window fits perfectly.
+A professional window installer will ensure the existing window frame is plum, and the replacement window fits perfectly.

-It may be difficult for the average homeowner to notice any leaks during the installation, which would result in drafts that increase your energy bill.
+It may be difficult for the average homeowner to notice any leaks during the installation, resulting in drafts that increase your energy bill.

 Project Duration

-You will likely be learning as you go if you choose to install replacement windows yourself.
+You will likely learn as you go if you install replacement windows yourself.
 If you are replacing more than one window, it could take a long time to complete the project.

 Not having windows separating the inside of your home from the outside will impact your energy use and comfort.
-A professional will be able to complete the replacement window installation a lot faster, reducing the length of the interruption.
+A professional can complete the replacement window installation much faster, reducing the length of the interruption.

 Certified Installation

-If you choose a certified installer to replace your windows, you can rest easy knowing the job will be done right and the installation will hold up well for years to come.
+If you choose a certified installer to replace your windows, you can rest easy knowing the job will be done right and the installation will hold up well for years.

-Some companies may even stand by their work and offer a limited warranty on the installation of the replacement windows.
+Some companies may even stand by their work and offer a limited warranty on installing the replacement windows.

 Choosing the Right Professional to Install Replacement Windows

-Possibly more difficult than deciding on your replacement windows may be choosing the right contractor to install your replacements.
+Possibly more difficult than deciding on your replacement windows may be selecting the right contractor to install your replacements.

-You want to make sure that your install can demonstrate good project management, take accurate measurements and pay attention to detail, has ample experience in your type of project, and, of course, is licensed, insured, and trustworthy.
+You want to ensure that your install can demonstrate good project management, take accurate measurements, pay attention to detail, have ample experience in your type of project, and are licensed, insured, and trustworthy.

-You can find this replacement service with some of the major window manufacturers that are available nationwide like Andersen or Pella.
+You can find this replacement service with some of the primary window manufacturers available nationwide, like Andersen or Pella.

 However, this service is naturally only available if you go with their windows.